tokenika/tokenika.github.io/WarsawBlock.md

     We have Dan Larimer and Ian Grigg as the main source of brain power.
 We have Brendan Blumer as CEO, relatively young yet very experienced and already successful entrepreneur.
 And we have powerful investors like Brook Pierce and Bo Shen from Fenbushi Capital financially backing it.
 What's interesting, both were early investors of Ethereum (and still are), and Brook Pierce is personally engaged in promoting EOS.

-    So even if it ends badly, we are in a good company.

   * Web Assembly as a virtual machine

-    Smart-contracts in EOS will be compiled to [WebAssembly](http://webassembly.org/), which is an emerging industry standard backed by Microsoft, Google, and Apple.
+    Smart-contracts in EOS will be compiled to WebAssembly which is an emerging industry standard backed by Microsoft, Google, and Apple.
 The goal of this standard is to make it possible to run untrusted high-performance code in your browser.
-[WebAssembly is a big deal](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb), as it will enable high performance web applications such as video and image editing and games.
+WebAssembly is a big deal, as it will enable high performance web applications such as video and image editing and games.
 It provides a universal compile target that enables applications to be developed in any language, ranging from C++, Java & C# and JavaScript.
 There is even work going on to compile Solidity to WebAssembly.

   * DPOS - the most decentralized & resilient consensus system out there

-    It’s worth noting that despite the limited number of block producers, DPOS is the most decentralized system in existence - provided we apply [a rational measure of decentralization](http://bytemaster.github.io/article/2015/01/13/Decentralization-of-Nxt-vs-BitShares/).
+    It’s worth noting that despite the limited number of block producers, DPOS is the most decentralized system in existence - provided we apply a rational measure of decentralization.

     The DPOS algorithm is divided into two parts:

     * electing a group of block producers
     * and block production scheduling.

     Block producers are elected by stakeholders voting according to their stake.
 Hence the name: Delegated POS.
-The election part is what causes the most controversy, as it injects the human element back into blockchain, while we assume the reason we created the notion of blockchain in the first place was to get rid of the human element.
+The election part is what causes the most controversy, as it injects the human element back into blockchain, while we assume the reason we created a blockchain in the first place was to get rid of the human element.
 Well, this assumption is wrong.
 We created the blockchain in order to align human motivations properly, not to get of them.
-It's an illusion, as mathematically it's not possible to create a self-contained system which is not dependent on something that is outside of it.
+It's an illusion, as mathematically it's not possible to create a self-contained system which is completely independent from the outside world.

     As for the second part, block production scheduling, the main rule here is that it's invalid for a block producer to produce a block at any other time slot than the one they are scheduled for.
 This is a very simple rule, but its consequences are quite significant, for example: